MLSAKIIT/NoteMind/README.md

 ### Issues :
    - Light theme
-   - Password obscure
+   - Password obscure and verification
-   - Password Verification
+   - Backend + Frontend Integration (Connect API for data sync).

-   - Backent Issues :
+   - Backend Issues :
       - Create routes and controllers for update user profile.
 Include roll number and name.
       - Create search route for finding notes using keywords using the notes model.
       - Create a model of mind maps including CRUD operations for creating new mind maps.
 Make sure keep track of related note ids.